Banstead War Memorial.

 Son of J. L. Hammond and Ethel Hammond, 32 Winkworth Road Banstead, Surrey, England.

-James attended Sutton County School between 1936 and 1941 where he was known as Wally by his school chums.
+Gordon, as he was always called at home, attended Sutton County School between 1936 and 1941 where he was known as Wally by his school chums.
 He qualified as a Pilot in February 1945 and was expecting a commission shortly afterwards.

-James Hammond was killed as part of a Liberator Bomber crew serving with No. 5 OTU (Operational Training Unit) RCAF based at Boundary Bay, British Columbia, and administered by Western Air Command (WAC), at Jericho Beach near Vancouver.
+He was killed as part of a Liberator Bomber crew serving with No. 5 OTU (Operational Training Unit) RCAF based at Boundary Bay, British Columbia, and administered by Western Air Command (WAC), at Jericho Beach near Vancouver.

 At the start of the Second World War, Chamberlain's Government recognised that airpower was vital to an eventual allied victory and that in the coming struggle there would be a need for intensive aircrew training programmes to produce pilots and crews for the Royal Air Force.

 The peaceful skies above the countries that were then seen as part of the British Empire, would offer ideal training conditions and Canada was seen as an especially attractive location.
-Within weeks of the start of hostilities, the Canadian government generously responded to Chamberlain's appeal for help and quickly became the backbone of what was referred to as the Empire Air Training Scheme (EATS)by the RAF but was known in Canada as the British Commonwealth Air Training Plan (BCATP).
+Within weeks of the start of hostilities, the Canadian government generously responded to Chamberlain's appeal for help and quickly became the backbone of what was referred to as the Empire Air Training Scheme (EATS) by the RAF but was known in Canada as the British Commonwealth Air Training Plan (BCATP).

 By early 1944 the BCATP in Canada operated on such a large scale that the needs for aircrew in Europe, seen as the priority for the early war years, were at last being met and even exceeded.
 It was therefore decided to allocate aircrew to Air Command South East Asia (ACSEA or SEAC) for operations against the Japanese.